 I was at the Pike Place Starbucks when Howard Schultz first arrived and wanted to join us.
 He became our marketing director.
 Within a few years Howard bought Starbucks and made it into a global company.

-I was trained as one of Starbucks’ first baristas.
+I was one of Starbucks’ first baristas.
 Part of our mission was to revitalize the way we enjoy coffee as a social experience.
 Coffee houses and coffee shops began to flourish as French and Italian-influenced espresso beverages became popular.

 By the beginning of the 21st century a third wave of coffee roasting and brewing was underway.
 Coffee cultivation improved, artisan coffee shops blossomed, and advances in roasting technology made it possible for a new generation of small roasters to get in the game.
 Seattle continues to be a breeding ground for coffee innovation.